-Day 1 Review of Mathematical Assessment Interview (MAI) data to align teaching and learning strategies and a whole school focus.
-Day 2 Two twilight sessions that involved the staff in PL based on the new Geography Syllabus and developing Units of Work and implementing Cultures of Thinking Day 3 Our Spirituality Day - Understanding of Liturgy
+Review of Mathematical Assessment Interview (MAI) data to align teaching and learning strategies and a whole school focus.
+Day 2 The 'Writing Block' Day 3 Staff Spirituality - Developing Liturgy through a Governance Model

 SECTION FIVE: MISSION

 As a Catholic community, the School shares in the mission of the local Church: "The Diocese of Broken Bay exists to evangelise, to proclaim the Good News of Jesus Christ, gathered as friends in the Lord and sent out to be missionary disciples."